 Truck Farm Omaha (TFO) is a mobile program that brings the farm to your group or school through a variety of garden and farm-themed educational lessons.
-The program is dedicated to teaching Omaha-area youth (PK - 12th Grade) about healthy eating, environmental sustainability, and the benefits of growing one’s own food.
+The program is dedicated to teaching Omaha-area residents (PK - adult) about healthy eating, environmental sustainability, and the benefits of growing one’s own food.
 Choose from a variety of topics including learning about chickens, worms, bees, and gardening.
 Before visiting, we will work with you to adapt the session to suit your needs.

 Due to the hands-on nature of our sessions, Truck Farm is best suited for groups or classes that include no more than 30 students at one time, although consecutive sessions can be arranged.

 When you schedule Truck Farm Omaha to visit your school or community group, we offer any of the following lesson plans, or we can provide a combination of lessons:

 Chickens are an increasingly popular and beneficial part of urban agriculture.
 In this lesson, kids learn where eggs come from, the basics of backyard chicken keeping, and get to spend time with one of the City Sprouts chickens

 Bees are important pollinators and have become increasingly threatened.
 In this lesson, we teach the importance of bees and basic beekeeping.
 We can bring a traveling observation beehive where you can see our live bees at work!

 Expand your recycling efforts by turning kitchen scraps into a valuable resource for your garden!
 In this lesson on vermiculture and composting, we bring live worms hard at work composting in our traveling worm compost bin!
 Kids love to see, smell, and touch the live red wiggler worms!